Anupriyakumarii/sample_Portfolio/README.md

-# This is a sample Responsive Portfolio using React.js which showcase about the skills, Experience and projects..
+# This is a sample Responsive Portfolio using React.js which showcase about the skills, Experience and projects.